nevarsin/nevarsin.github.io/_posts/2019-12-13-devops-what.markdown

 # Development+Operations

-DevOps is a metodology that, both from a technical and methodological point of view, aims at a quicker, simpler and effective product development and release cycle (have a look again at the first pic of this article).
+DevOps is a set of best practices that, both from a technical and methodological point of view, aims at a quicker, simpler and effective product development and release cycle (have a look again at the first pic of this article).

 Some of the benefits are:
 - Smaller release batches